What Is Sleep Myoclonus?

-Myoclonus is a brief twitching of the muscles, and can occur separately or in groups, as well as in a sequence or at random.
+Myoclonus is a brief twitching of the muscles that occurs when you’re asleep, and can occur separately or in groups, as well as in a sequence or at random.
 Myoclonus may be a sign of other nervous system disorders including Parkinson’s disease, Alzheimer’s, multiple sclerosis and epilepsy.
 Myoclonus is manifest by sudden jerks or contractions of the muscles, and also of the muscles uncontracting or relaxing after contraction.

 A common form of myoclonus during wake is hiccups, which are quick contractions affecting the diaphragm.
 Myoclonus, especially sleep myoclonus in particular, are not harmful or life threatening, though some of the more complex forms of myoclonus may indicate the presence of other potential nervous system issues.